ttaubert/octoblog/source/_posts/2014-06-05-hash-based-message-authentication-codes-and-the-web-cryptography-api.markdown

 The lengths of the inner and outer paddings `|ipad|` and `|opad|` are exactly the block size of `H` (64 bytes for SHA-256).
-In general, to compute `x ⊕ y` both `x` and `y` must have the same length.
+In general, to compute `x ⊕ y` (the XOR of `x` and `y`) both operands must have the same length.
 To xor the secret key with those pads we might thus need to pad a given key to the right with zeros if it is too short.

 The most common attack against HMACs is brute force to uncover the secret key so you should ideally pass a key as long as the hash function's block size to